cgiesche/streamdeck-homeassistant/README.md

 ### Basic configuration
  * Domain: Home Assistant entities are grouped by domains.
 Select the domain (for example "switch") of an entity, you want to configure.
  * Entity: This is the actual entity you are going to configure (for example "Kitchen Light")
- * Service: The service that will be called when you press the StreamDeck button (green marker at top right corner).
+ * Service: The service will be called when you press the StreamDeck button (green marker at the top right corner).
- * Service (long press): The service that will be called every time you press and hold the StreamDeck button for more than about 300ms (blue marker at top right corner).
+ * Service (long press): The service that will be called every time you press and hold the StreamDeck button for more than 300ms (blue marker at the top right corner).
  * Service Data JSON: JSON formatted data that is sent with your service call when you press a button.
    Example:
    ```